Halfway Houses in Birmingham, AL

 • Payment assistance

-• Vocational training and educational support, substance use education and counseling for groups
+• HIV and AIDS education, counseling and support, substance use education and group counseling

-• Housing services, Mentoring/Peer support and Case management
+• Housing services, Mentoring/Peer support and Mental health services

-• Veterans, co-occurring mental health / addiction treatment and people with co-occurring pain and substance use
+• Dual diagnosis treatment, people with co-occurring pain and substance use and veterans

 Fellowship House Inc

-Fellowship House Inc is a sober living home in Birmingham, Alabama, 35205 zip code.
+Fellowship House Inc is a halfway house in Birmingham, Alabama, 35205 zip code.

 Address: 1625 12th Avenue South, Birmingham, AL 35205 in Jefferson County